 Needle aspiration is the most common method of taking an abdominal wall fat pad biopsy.

 The health care provider cleans the skin on your belly area.
-Numbing medicine will be applied on the area.
+Numbing medicine will be applied on or injected into the area.
 A needle is placed through the skin and into the fat pad under the skin.
 A small piece of the fat pad is removed with the needle.
 It is sent to a laboratory for analysis.

 How to Prepare for the Test

 No special preparation is usually necessary.
 However, follow any specific instructions your provider gives you.

 You may have some mild discomfort or feel pressure when the needle is inserted.
 Afterward, the area may feel tender or be bruised for several days.